jobmarley/llvm-project-ps2/README.md

 Since there is no support for shift or mul, this cause an issue for memory operations as well.

 Let's take the simple example of a vertex/index buffer.
 You have an array of vertex (v4f32 position + v4f32 color), and an array of integers (lets ignore the vectorization issue).
-When indexing into the vertex array, you need to compute `Index*64/16`, which is not possible because we have neither shift or multiplications.
+When indexing into the vertex array, you need to compute `Index*32/16`, which is not possible because we have neither shift or multiplications.
-There is floating point to fixed point convertion available though, so such a computation could look like this.
+There is floating point to fixed point convertion available though, but such computation would be pretty expensive.
 ```
 MFIR.x VF1x, VI1          ; move index to fp reg
 MFIR.y VF1y, VI2          ; move structure size to fp reg